About Lab Management Online

 What you will learn from this course

-The Laboratory Management in Practice course develops the capabilities required for staff to become part of laboratory management.
+The Laboratory Management Online course develops the capabilities required for staff to become part of laboratory management.
 From practical knowledge about key management topics, to the soft skills required to take confident action, all topics are covered in detail in specific laboratory context.
 Managing performance improvement is a primary objective of this course.
 You will learn how to apply management skills that have a notable impact on laboratory quality and the bottom line.
 This five-chapter certificate course has been developed exclusively for non-supervisory laboratory staff.
 It includes an innovative curriculum designed for practical implementation.

 Managing Operations and Processes